 One of the scariest things about injuries is not knowing why you’re in pain – and we all know that the longer you Google your symptoms, the more you’ll eventually be convinced that you have some sort of rare disease.
 When I’m working with someone with big health worries, my job is to help them rationalise how realistic those worries are, with the benefit of my 20 years of practice.
-The truth is that, good as I like to think I am as a physio, I can’t actually cure cancer – so if I can change your symptoms or make your pain go away, then we can both be pretty sure that it wasn’t cancer!
+The truth is that, good as I like to think I am as a physio, I can’t actually cure cancer – so if I can change your symptoms or make your pain go away with online physiotherapy, then we can both be pretty sure that it wasn’t cancer!

 Something I’m always happy to do in clinic is to give my patients the option to bring someone else into your treatment session, to learn how they can help you when I’m not around.
 I’ve found that this can help people to feel more in control of their injury treatment, can increase the amount of carry-over between sessions – and also saves money!
 And as long as you’re sharing a house with someone who’s prepared to help you, this is something we can still do.
 This week, over an encrypted videolink, I taught a mother how to stretch and mobilise her daughter’s hip; and a husband how to help his wife’s back – and I followed these up with videos to remind the “temporary physios” what they need to do going forward.